Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Conclusion

 For instance, if you want a truly digital bank account, I would recommend Neon over PostFinance.
-With Neon, you will have a free bank account, free currency conversions abroad, and cheap transfers in foreign currencies.
+With Neon, you will have a free bank account, currency conversions abroad, and cheap transfers in foreign currencies.
 Except for the 30K daily limit, I can only see advantages to Neon.
 If you want more information, I have a review of Neon.

 Or, if you are looking for a traditional bank, I would recommend Migros Bank over PostFinance.
 With Migros Bank, you will pay only 3 CHF per month, and if you have more than 7500 CHF in your account, you will not pay any account management fees.
 On top of that, you will have the same features as PostFinance.
 So, you get the same, but cheaper.
 Again, I have a review of Migros Bank if you need more information.